 No, unlike some other states, Florida tenants don’t have a right to a walk-through inspection before vacating.

-When must landlords return their tenant’s security deposit after they move out?
+When must Florida landlords return their tenant’s security deposit after they move out?

-If there are deductions, you’ll have up to 30 days to notify the tenant about your intention to keep a portion of their deposit as per Florida Landlord-Tenant law.
+If there are deductions to the security deposits, you’ll have up to 30 days to notify the tenant about your intention to keep a portion of their deposit as per Florida Landlord-Tenant law.
 If you fail to do so, you’ll forfeit your right to keep any of the deposits as per security deposit law.

 What should happen should the landlord sell the property?

-If you sell the property, you must transfer the deposit (plus any interest accrued) to the incoming landlord.
-You must also create a written receipt showing the amount you’ve transferred.
+If you sell the property, you must transfer the security deposits (plus any interest accrued) to the incoming landlord.
+You must also create a written receipt showing the amount of the security deposits you’ve transferred.

 Disclaimer: This blog isn’t a substitute for professional legal advice from an attorney.
 For expert advice, KeyRenter South Florida can help.
 We can make renting your home a hassle-free experience.
 Get in touch today to learn more!